 The main consideration is that the height of the mezzanine floor will impact both the rating of the steelwork and the cost of the staircase.

 Additional factors such as handrails and stair access also need to be taken into account.

-So, for example, a mezzanine floor which runs all the way across a building may only require handrails to one side of the structure, whereas a mezzanine which fits into the corner of a warehouse will require handrails to 2 sides.
+So, for example, a mezzanine floor that runs all the way across a building may only require handrails to one side of the structure, whereas a mezzanine that fits into the corner of a warehouse will require handrails to 2 sides.